MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 If your project has both YAML and classic build pipelines _and_ your classic build pipelines check out other Azure DevOps repositories in addition to the ones specified in their settings, then you want to create two projects, one for the YAML pipelines and one for the classic build pipelines.
 Then, in the YAML pipelines project, you can turn on the setting.

-The _Protect access to repositories in YAML pipelines_ setting does not apply to repositories hosted on other services, such as GitHub.
+The _Protect access to repositories in YAML pipelines_ setting doesn't apply to repositories hosted on other services, such as GitHub.

 #### The _Build job authorization scope_ setting